Yoshimi Endo Greer, M.D., Ph.D.

 RESEARCH SUMMARY

 Yoshimi E. Greer, M.D., Ph.D., is an experienced scientist in cell biology, molecular biology, biochemistry and oncology.
-Her current research interests are 1) TRAIL-induced cell death, and 2) targeting mitochondria in cancer.
-She is exploring clinical applications utilizing these approaches in cancer therapeutics, particularly breast cancers.
+Her current research focus is cancer metabolism in breast cancers.

 Areas of Expertise